Part 4

 rollout

 Besides the pods, we see here also AnalysisRun that is the instance of the test being run.
-You might also want to try Argo Rollouts dashboard which gives even fancier visualization of the state of your rollouts.
+You might also want to try Argo Rollouts dashboard, which gives even fancier visualization of the state of your rollouts.

 In general, the AnalysisTemplate is not dependent on Prometheus and could use a different source, such as a JSON endpoint, instead.